 A castor oil massage naturally relieves the pain and tenderness from sore muscles or joints, it also helps increase blood flow, and decreases inflamed joints or muscles.
 When applied and used in a massaging manner, castor oil quickly becomes heated with friction.
 The heat produced from massaging with castor oil is like a bonus for your sore muscles.

 Castor oil may be thick and oily, but your skin won’t be left feeling that way after a castor oil massage.
-Castor oil penetrates deep into the skin to nourish, detoxify, and soften.
-If you have “bacne” (acne on your back), a castor oil massage is recommended.
-Not only do you benefit from a relaxing massage from castor oil, but your skin gets pampered too!
-What’s not to love.
+Castor oil penetrates deep into the skin to nourish, detoxify, and soften it.
+If you have “backne” (acne on your back), then a castor oil massage is highly recommended.
+Not only your skin benefits from a relaxing massage from castor oil, but it also receives care and nurturing!

 2 methods to indulge in a castor oil massage

 There’s no one way to do a castor oil massage, but here are two methods that you can follow.

 This is the most simple way to do a castor oil massage.
 Apply directly to the area needing massaging.
 For best results, rub the castor oil well so it becomes heated.